-Prerequisite: Available to 2nd, 3rd and 4th year students Rotation: Arranged subjective awareness?
+Prerequisite: Available to 2nd, 3rd and 4th year students Rotation: Arranged fundamental questions that will be discussed are: What is a mind?
+What are mental states?
+What is consciousness?
+Is there a place and location for consciousness?
+How do insentient neurons generate subjective awareness?
 What is the relationship between brain and behaviour?
 Is consciousness contingent on carbon based brains?